Jay McKee: Sudbury Wolves (1993–1995)

 McKee was drafted by the Sudbury Wolves of the Ontario Hockey League in the first round, tenth overall, at the 1993 OHL Priority Selection.
-In his rookie season with the Wolves during the 1993–94 season, McKee earned an assist in 51 games, while accumulating 51 penalty minutes.
-In three post-season games, McKee was held to no points.
+In his rookie season with the Wolves during the 1993–94 season, McKee recorded 1 assist in 51 games while accumulating 51 penalty minutes.
+In three playoff games, McKee was held to no points.

 He began the 1994–95 season in Sudbury, as McKee saw his offensive game develop.
-In 39 games with the Wolves, McKee scored six goals and 12 points, while earning 91 penalty minutes.
+In 39 games with the Wolves, McKee scored 6 goals and 12 points while earning 91 penalty minutes.
 Midway through the season, McKee was traded to the Niagara Falls Thunder in a deal that sent Ethan Moreau and Jason Bonsignore to Sudbury.

 Niagara Falls Thunder (1994–1996)

 McKee concluded the 1994–95 season with the Niagara Falls Thunder.
-In 26 games with the Thunder, McKee scored three goals and 16 points.
-Combined with his Sudbury stats, McKee appeared in 65 games, scoring nine goals and 28 points, a significant improvement from his rookie season.
-In the post-season, McKee scored two goals and five points in six games.
+In 26 games with the Thunder, McKee scored 3 goals and 16 points.
+Combined with his Sudbury stats, McKee appeared in 65 games, scoring 9 goals and 28 points, a significant improvement from his rookie season.
+In the playoffs, McKee scored two goals and five points in six games.

-McKee played the 1995–96 season with the Thunder he scored five goals and 46 points in 64 games, the second highest point total by a defenseman on the team, while getting 129 penalty minutes.
-In the post-season, McKee had a goal and six points in ten games.
+McKee played the 1995–96 season with the Thunder, during which he scored 5 goals and 46 points in 64 games, the second-highest point total by a defenseman on the team, while earning 129 penalty minutes.
+In the playoffs, McKee had one goal and six points in ten games.
 Following the season, McKee was named as an OHL Second Team All-Star.